-It’s difficult for me to go into the details of one of these situations in particular, so please allow me the luxury of being somewhat vague, while still explaining what happened and why we came to our decision.
+It’s difficult for me to go into the details of one of these situations, in particular, so please allow me the luxury of being somewhat vague, while still explaining what happened and why we came to our decision.

-When you start the process of adopting–fill out of the paperwork, do all the background checks, have caseworkers come and check out your home, and begin the waiting period–you never imagine you’d be the one to turn down a beautiful opportunity.
+When you start the process of adopting–fill out the paperwork, do all the background checks, have caseworkers come and check out your home, and begin the waiting period–you never imagine you’d be the one to turn down a beautiful opportunity.
 Never had it occurred to me when we began our adoption journey 10 years ago that we would be the ones to say no to an expectant mother.
 Never.
 And yet, it has happened.
 In fact, it has happened more than once.

-Another excellent piece of advice we were given by one of our caseworkers was to use both your heart AND your head when making a decision about a child.
+Another excellent piece of advice we were given by one of our caseworkers was to use both your heart AND your head when deciding for a child.
 He very accurately told me that I go with my heart, neglecting important details that would affect our lives, our children, and a birth family, while my husband tends to go only with his head, shut off from the heart.
 And yet, our caseworker warned me, that in situations when we are unsure, we should opt to not rely solely on the heart but to lean more with our head.
-The heart is good, but if we don’t use our head to analyze an entire situation, we could really find ourselves in trouble when making a life changing decision such as an adoption placement.
-With adoption, it’s easy to think, especially if you have been waiting a long time, that the one situation comes up is your one chance.
+The heart is good, but if we don’t use our head to analyze an entire situation, we could really find ourselves in trouble when making a life-changing decision such as an adoption placement.
+With adoption, it’s easy to think, especially if you have been waiting a long time, that the one situation that comes up is your one chance.
 This is it.
 And if you mess this one up, then that’s it.
 No more.
 You’ve hit the end of the road.
 I struggled with that.

 During one situation, we were chosen by two expectant mothers about 15 minutes apart!
 We were given the difficult decision of choosing which one.
-We felt we couldn’t possibly choose and after a lot of prayer, talked to the caseworker and said that, though it wasn’t our plan, if these mothers were okay with it, we’d adopt both.
+We felt we couldn’t possibly choose and after a lot of prayers, talked to the caseworker and said that, though it wasn’t our plan, if these mothers were okay with it, we’d adopt both.
 One mother was thrilled, the other said no. So we had to decide.
 It was heart-wrenching.
 How do you decide one baby over the other?
-Ultimately we made a decision and broke the heart of the other birth mother.
-The caseworker called us a couple times and tried to convince us otherwise.
+Ultimately, we made a decision and broke the heart of the other birth mother.
+The caseworker called us a couple of times and tried to convince us otherwise.
 Looking back, it was extremely unprofessional, but it was just so painful.
 We didn’t want to be the cause of this mother’s pain, and it made us wonder if we had made the wrong decision.
 Yet we were flooded with peace.
 After the other mom gave birth, her own mother said she was raising the baby, and that was it.
-We said no to a placement and were left empty handed.
+We said no to the placement and were left empty-handed.
 It was excruciating, but peace replaced that pain.

 More recently, we were approached by our last agency.
 Though we aren’t currently pursuing adoption, someone requested us.
 She was due soon and with twins.
 We have four children, our oldest severely disabled, each with their own challenges that we sometimes struggle to help them with, and our youngest not even a year old at the time we were called.
 “If it’s not right for you, it’s right for someone else.”
 But I really wanted it to be right for us.
 My husband and I talked.
 We talked some more.
-We took time to think about it alone.
+We took the time to think about it alone.
 We sought divine help…pleaded for it.
 Use your heart and your head, but lead with your head.
 Ultimately, it wasn’t right.
-I believe there are exceptions to the rule and that sometimes when we don’t know how things could possibly work out–they do because it’s how it’s supposed to be.
+I believe there are exceptions to the rule and that sometimes when we don’t know how things could work out–they do because it’s how it’s supposed to be.
 But, those are exceptions.
 We need to be smart.
 And this wasn’t a smart decision.
 We all would have suffered greatly taking on twin babies at this point in our lives.
 My heart still aches and occasionally I cry.
 And yet, I know that for whatever reason, this wasn’t the exception.
 When we called the caseworker and told her our decision, she was kind.
 Hours later, the expectant mother was matched with a family.
 It was right for someone else.
 And my heart aside, which it needed to be in this case, I knew it was the right decision for us.